wanitooo/ai-thesis-monorepo/deep_clustering_dprnn/README.md

 # Combining both Dual Path RNN and Deep Clustering

 Scaffold for architecting / building the model.
 The code is not runnable.
 The added code are for reference/editing later.
+Attempts at making the DPCL-DPRNN model are at model/initial_dpcl_dprnn.

 ## Notes